Moiat, Together With UNIDO, To Host Government And Industry Leaders In Decarbonizing Industry With Technology Program At COP28

 Ministers from around the world as well as CEOs of global industry, energy and tech companies will participate in critical discussions on the future of sustainable industrial development.

-Abu Dhabi-UAE– The UAE Ministry of Industry and Advanced Technology (MoIAT) will host leaders from governments, industry, academia and international organizations as part of a series of high-level sessions at COP28, called the 'Decarbonizing Industry with Technology Program'.
+Abu Dhabi-UAE.
+28 November 2023 – The UAE Ministry of Industry and Advanced Technology (MoIAT) will host leaders from governments, industry, academia and international organizations as part of a series of high-level sessions at COP28, called the 'Decarbonizing Industry with Technology Program'.

 MoIAT's Decarbonizing Industry with Technology Program is a collaboration with the United Nations Industrial Development Organization (UNIDO) that will highlight and explore the opportunities, challenges, and success stories of the role of technology in achieving rapid, deep and sustained decarbonization.